 The Alpha Mare Course

+Are you recovering from trauma, loss or abuse?
+Do you live with a mental health issue that leaves you feeling isolated?
+Would you like to reconnect with yourself, discover your own inner strength and gain support from a group of like-minded women?
+What if you could do all of that while spending the weekend in a beautiful place, spending time interacting on the ground with a herd of horses, finding out what they have to teach us about assertiveness and strong, connected relationships.
 The Alpha Mare Course won a Marsh Christian Award for innovative peer supported in 2019.
 Piloted with funding from Mind, the leading mental health charity in England and Wales, and Agenda, the alliance for women and girls at risk.
 As a women’s mental health peer support programme, it helped more than 40 women experiencing disadvantage who were frequently under-represented in services to improve their mental health.
 It is now available to anyone wishing to make meaningful connections with other women and share life experiences.

 What is Peer Support?